Youssef-Tarek-Tewfik/dashboard-zoo-cologne-challenge-e4ag4v/TASKS.md

 Please fix the two above problems and outline what was necessarry to do so.

 // Your solution
+- For the name, I just added new table header and data tags in the third position of each, and used the existing name property

+- I implemented a new helper function "compareByProperty" which acts as a comparator depending on the property passed dowwn as an argument, so I made it so that it is sorted by name initially and changes if a column header is clicked

+- I just used the existing helper function "calculateAgeInYears" while making sure to pass down the correct type

 ### Task 6: UI Feature 1

 The zookeepers want to be able to see all details of an animal.
 Please create such a view that allows them to do so, outline anything about your process while adding the view below.
 The zookeepers didn't have time for more information, sorry.
 They'll surely be glad to criticize the first version intensly though and will want to know why you went for the approach you chose.

 // Your solution
+For now, the quickest solution would be to just add extra columns for the additional information.
+Obviously this won't scale very well if we have a lot of data per entry, but until the zookeepers specify a certain requirement, the simple solution will be the best one.

+Other approaches would probably have all the additional details show on click or on hover with either row expansion, small dialog, or even navigation to a details page.

 ### Task 7: Logic Feature